-Each year approximately 1800 students over the age of 25 choose to enroll at MVCC.
-Our students are parents, dislocated workers, veterans, GED recipients, Non-native English speakers, senior citizens and so much more!
+Each year, several hundred students over the age of 25 choose to enroll at MVCC.
+Our students are parents, dislocated workers, veterans, GED recipients, non-native English speakers, senior citizens, and so much more!
 Within each of us exists the ability to be a student regardless of our age or life circumstance.

 MVCC encourages prospective and current student success through:

 - Advocacy: A dedicated commitment to the use of creative resources to assist in the transformation and development of the adult learner and to promote the lifelong learning experience